 Thankfully, solar is often such a good investment, with relatively short payback periods and even options for zero cash out of pocket, even homeowners only planning to stay at a property for a short period of time can still reap the many benefits of going solar.

-In the 2021 Solar Sales Objection Throwdown, we got the inside scoop from industry experts on what to do when a homeowner is interested in solar but not yet in their “forever home.”
+In the Solar Sales Objections Handbook, we get the inside scoop from industry experts on what to do when a homeowner is interested in solar but not yet in their “forever home.”